GTBitsOfGood/bog-component-library/README.md

 3. Run `yarn storybook` to run the application and prompt the Storybook UI

 ### Instructions to run the homepage
-Optional: If you're still in the component-library repo, run `cd ..` to navigate to the repo's base directory
+Optional: If you're still in the component-library directory, run `cd ..` to navigate to the repo's base directory
 1. Run `cd homepage` to navigate to the component library directory
 2. Run `yarn` to install all dependencies
 3. Run `yarn start` to run the application and prompt the homepage